faxg/AzureTechEventQuickstartGuide/README.md

 ### How to use the "Sponsored Subscription" with a team
-You only usually need only one Sponsored Subscription voucher per team.
+You only usually need only one sponsored subscription per team.
 The owner of the subscription can grant access rights to other users, e.g. on scoped to a single resource group.

 See this Tutorial for more info: [ Grant a user access to Azure resources using the Azure portal](https://learn.microsoft.com/en-us/azure/role-based-access-control/quickstart-assign-role-user-portal)